-Regardless of the field, industry, or profession, it is certain that history’s truly immortal individuals all were able to achieve the unthinkable by utilizing flexible focus.
-The lives of Walt Disney, William Tecumseh Sherman, and Mahatma Gandhi are just three additional examples that show what is possible when individuals remain unwilling to change their longterm vision, but approach their goals with elastic-like flexibility.
+Regardless of the field, industry, or profession, it is certain that history’s truly immortal individuals were able to achieve the unthinkable by utilizing the flexible focus.
+The lives of Walt Disney, William Tecumseh Sherman, and Mahatma Gandhi are just three additional examples that show what is possible when individuals remain unwilling to change their long-term vision but approach their goals with elastic-like flexibility.
 Without being adaptable to change, yet at the same time committed to success, none of these men would’ve been able to handle the immense failures and setbacks they dealt with on their respective paths to achieving the unthinkable.
 It was the famous Chinese philosopher Lao Tzu who told us:

 A tree that is unbending, is easily broken.”